PoCInnovation/Workshops/software/6.Nest/README.md

 ### Step 3.4: Bonus

-Nestjs [HttpException](https://docs.nestjs.com/exception-filters#built-in-http-exceptions)s are a way to elegantly send error response.<br>
+Nestjs [HttpException](https://docs.nestjs.com/exception-filters#built-in-http-exceptions)s are an elegant way to  send error response.<br>
 For example, the `findArticle` function may return `undefined` if no article matches the requested title.
 In that case you should send a `NotFoundException`